tnbred/finestlife/pate/_posts/2015-09-14-terrine-canard-armagnac.markdown

 #Conclusion

 I really enjoyed this local terrine from the Périgord and I definitely recommend it.
 It's a great way to discover those subtle armagnac terrine.
+If you liked it I would recommend checking out other Maison Vaux products.

 #Score